ecraft2learn/craftbot-for-arduino/README.md

 ```

 ### Enabling reporting via POST
 We have also added an optional side channel so that Arduinobot can POST the job information and accompanying errors to an external system.
 This is enabled by using the option `-r http://someserver.com/wherever`.
-If you run Arduinobot as a systemd service, just add the option to the ExecStart line like this:
+If you run Craftbot for Arduino as a systemd service, just add the option to the ExecStart line like this:
 ```
 ExecStart=/home/pi/.nimble/bin/arduinobot -a /home/pi/arduino-1.8.4/arduino -r http://myserver/api
 ```

-Whenever Arduinobot performs a verify or upload job, it will also perform a POST to that URL.
-Note that at this point Arduinobot does not support HTTPS for this.
+Whenever Craftbot for Arduino performs a verify or upload job, it will also perform a POST to that URL.
+Note that at this point Craftbot for Arduino does not support HTTPS for this.

 This example shows the structure of the JSON posted, here we have an error:
 ```